ClimateNeRF: Extreme Weather Synthesis in Neural Radiance Field: Implementation Details

 where $\mathrm{interp}$ stands for linear interpolation, $\mathrm{cat}$ denotes concatenation.

-We use shallow MLPs to predict densities $\sigma$, colors $\mathbf{c}$, semantic logits $\mathbf{s}$ and surface normal values $\mathbf{n}$ respectively from geometry features $\gamma_{\sigma}$ and appearance features $\gamma_{\text{app}}$.
-We also incorporate appearance embeddings $\{\ell^{(a)}_{i}\}^N_{i=1}$~\cite{martin2021nerf} to balance different lighting conditions across images.
+Inspired by ~\cite{muller2022instant}, we use shallow MLPs to predict densities $\sigma$, colors $\mathbf{c}$, semantic logits $\mathbf{s}$ and surface normal values $\mathbf{n}$ respectively from geometry features $\gamma_{\sigma}$ and appearance features $\gamma_{\text{app}}$.
+We also incorporate low-dimensional per-frame appearance embeddings $\{\ell^{(a)}_{i}\}^N_{i=1}$~\cite{martin2021nerf} to balance different lighting conditions across images.
 With hash grids and MLPs, we have the following function to reconstruct the original scene:

 Following volume rendering and alpha blending~\cite{mildenhall2020nerf}, we render the color $C(\mathbf{r})$ for ray $\mathbf{r}$ and its semantic logit $S(\mathbf{r})$~\cite{Zhi:etal:ICCV2021}.